• Github

 Execution¶

 When an IntegratorMechanism is executed, it carries out the specified integration, and assigns the result to the value of its primary OutputPort.
-For the default function (IntegratorFunction), if the value specified for default_variable is a list or array, or size is greater than 1, each element of the array is independently integrated.
-If its rate parameter is a single value, that rate will be used for integrating each element.
-If the rate parameter is a list or array, then each element will be used as the rate for the corresponding element of the input (in this case, rate must be the same length as the value specified for default_variable or size).
+For the default function (IntegratorFunction), if the value specified for default_variable is a list or array, or input_shapes is greater than 1, each element of the array is independently integrated.
+If its rate parameter is a single value, that rate is used for integrating each element.
+If the rate parameter is a list or array, then each element is used as the rate for the corresponding element of the input (in this case, rate must be the same length as the value specified for default_variable or input_shapes).
+Integration can be reset to the value of its functions initializer by setting its `reset parameter to a non-zero value, as described below.

 Class Reference¶